Nuttin' but Love

 Nuttin' but Love is the fifth and final studio album by American rap group Heavy D & the Boyz.
-It was released on May 24, 1994, by Uptown Records and was produced by DJ Eddie F, Teddy Riley, Marley Marl, Erick Sermon, Kid Capri, Easy Mo Bee, Poke of The Trackmasters, and Pete Rock.
+It was released on May 24, 1994 via Uptown Records.
+Recording sessions took place at Soundtrack Studios, Greene St. Recording and House of Hits in New York City and at Future Recording Studios in Virginia.
+Production was handled by DJ Eddie F, Teddy Riley, Marley Marl, Erick Sermon, Kid Capri, Easy Mo Bee, Poke of The Trackmasters, and Pete Rock.
 The first track on the album, "Friends & Respect", featured spoken intros by the likes of LL Cool J, Buju Banton, KRS-One, Kool G Rap, Little Shawn, MC Lyte, Martin Lawrence, Pete Rock, Positive K, Q-Tip, Queen Latifah, Spike Lee and Treach.